sterlingwes/pubhook/README.md

 ### Models

-Models are where you will define your model schema and validation and form the basis for how rendering is driven from database sources and standard restful endpoints are built for client usage.
+Models are where you will define your model schema and validation rules and form the basis for how rendering is driven from database sources and standard restful endpoints are built for client usage.

 You can also define "static" models that are essentially json objects made available to your templates.